Michael-yunfei/academic-kickstart/content/post/LetterToAniInADream.md

 Her words are always short<br>
 My poems are never too long<br>
 Great beauties are asymmetric<br>
-As I write Chinese with my right hand and English with left<br>
+As I write Chinese with my right hand<br>
+and English with left<br>

 Will she love me back in the end<br>
 A wise man told me you do not ask<br>